Not an American user?

 In addition to regular FPS levels, the game also contains missions that allow the player to drive and pilot various vehicles, as well as levels with unique gameplay modes and challenges, such as a competition between the tribes, in which the playable character cooperates with teammates, defending a fortress against enemy forces, and others.

-.
+Multiplayer, an inseparable part of the Tribes series, has been updated for Vengeance.
 New vehicles, weapons and new game types are available out of the box for up to 32 players to compete with.

-- "部落：复仇" -- Chinese Title (Simplified)
+- "部落：复仇" -- Simplified Chinese spelling

-- "Tribes: Zemsta" -- Polish Title
+- "Tribes: Zemsta" -- Polish title

-- "Tribes 3" -- Informal Name
+- "Tribes 3" -- Informal name